fabiohecht/kafka-bookstore-tutorial/README.md

 ## Kafka Streams

-Kafka Streams is much more mature and powerful than KSQL.
 A Kafka Streams application is a normal Java app, which makes it profit from Java's power and tool support.
 Most Kafka Streams applications read and write data to Kafka topics, though external systems can also be involved (after all, you are in the Java world).

+While Kafka Streams is much more mature and powerful than KSQL, it works by chaining Lambda expressions, which requires experience programming and learning about its API.
 [TODO more explanation]

 Some current limitations of KSQL: